jksaWork/jksaWork/README.md

 ## Hi there 👋

-My name is <strong> mohammed Altigani osamn </strong>
-I Am a Proficient Php-laravel Developer With 2+ Years of Experience.
+My name is <strong>  mohammed Altigani osamn  <strong>I Am a Proficient Web Developer With more Than 3+ Years of Experience.
+I Have Expertise in Bulid Modren Web Design , I am an expert in creating web-based systems, programming , interfaces for applications and developing Responsive web pages (Design)

 I Have Expertise in Development Like Routing, Authentication,Send Notfication , Sessions and Caching, and Web App Development Through Laravel Framework .
 Php Developer With Expertise in Html/css, Javascript, Vue Js , and Mysql, I Am Capable of Building Responsive Web and App Designs to Improve Customer Experience

 - Knowledge of Programming Languages Like Html, Css, Jquery, and Javascript.